Joseph Wheeler: Philippine–American War

 Wheeler sailed for the Philippines to fight in the Philippine–American War, arriving in August 1899.
 He commanded the First Brigade in Arthur MacArthur's Second Division during the Philippine–American War until January 1900.
 During this period, Wheeler was mustered out of the volunteer service and commissioned a brigadier general in the regular army, reentering the organization he had resigned from over 39 years before, both on June 16, 1900.
 After hostilities, he commanded the Department of the Lakes until his retirement on September 10, 1900, and moved to New York City.

-General "Fighting Joe" Wheeler insisted that the Filipinos had mutilated their own dead, murdered women and children, and burned down villages solely to discredit American soldiers.
-But this is only based on the notorious General Otis' claims.

 Later life

-Wheeler authored several books on military history and strategy and civil subjects.
+Wheeler wrote several books on military history and strategy and civil subjects.
 His first was A Revised System of Cavalry Tactics, for the Use of the Cavalry and Mounted Infantry, C.S.A. in 1863, a manual that saw use by the Confederacy.
 His other works include: Fitz-John Porter in 1883, The Santiago Campaign in 1898, Confederate Military History: Alabama in 1899, and Report on the Island of Guam in 1900.
 Wheeler also co-wrote several more books throughout the rest of his life, the last of which, The New America and the Far East: A Picturesque and Historic Description of These Lands and Peoples, was published in 1907, after his death.

 Wheeler also appeared in an early film called Surrender of General Toral (1898) with William Rufus Shafter.

 While attending the hundredth-anniversary celebration of the U.S. Military Academy (West Point, New York) in 1902, Wheeler approached the old West Point hotel, where his Confederate comrades James Longstreet and Edward Porter Alexander were seated on the porch.
 At the festivities, Wheeler wore the dress uniform of his most recent rank, that of a general in the U.S. Army.
 Longstreet recognized him coming near and reportedly said, "Joe, I hope that Almighty God takes me before he does you, for I want to be within the gates of hell to hear Jubal Early cuss you in the blue uniform."
 (Longstreet did predecease Wheeler, dying in January 1904.)

 General Wheeler was a member of the District of Columbia Society of the Sons of the American Revolution (joined in 1898) and the Society of Colonial Wars.

 After a prolonged illness, Wheeler died in Brooklyn on January 25, 1906, at the age of 69.
 He is one of the few former Confederate officers buried within Arlington National Cemetery.